Discipline vs Control — What’s the Difference?

 One builds strength.

-Understanding the difference changes how we parent, lead, and govern.
+Understanding the difference changes how we parent, lead, govern, and manage ourselves.

 What Is Discipline?